michaelbigelow/academic-kickstart/content/stats/posts.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Recent Posts"
+title = "Statistics Posts"
-subtitle = ""
+subtitle = "statistical theory and practical applications"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.